Schinizer/kshootmaniasdvx/README.md

 These charts follows the offical sdvx charts closely to emulate the original experience.

 ## SDVX and SDVX II Song packages ##
+They are completed and playable.
+Due to github not able to support repository above 1GB in size, SDVX and SDVX II songs are removed from the repo and archived.
 The song packs can be found [here](https://github.com/Schinizer/kshootmaniasdvx/releases).

 ## SDVX III Song packages ##
 ### How to setup for playing ###